Current EPIC Lab Members

 Email: [email protected]

-Twitter: @this_life (on lab/science related topics)
+Bluesky: bsky.app/profile/ctill.bsky.social (on lab/science related topics)

 Felix Ishimwe

-EPIC PhD Student (started Fall 2019) Email: [email protected] I use computer models, experiments and geochemistry to probe processes that lead to magma genesis and evolution from the mantle to the earth’s surface at subduction zones.
+EPIC PhD Candidate (started Fall 2019) (ABD) Currently working for Freeport McMoran Email: [email protected] I use computer models, experiments and geochemistry to probe processes that lead to magma genesis and evolution from the mantle to the earth’s surface at subduction zones.
 My current research focuses on 14 million year old to present volcanism in the Colombia arc.
 I also have interests in applying geosciences to enhance environmental protection and sustainability. |

-Jessie Bersson
+Dr. Jessie Bersson

-EPIC PhD Student (started Fall 2019) Email: [email protected] I study arc volcanoes and the complex magma storage systems beneath them.
+Former EPIC PhD Student (Fall 2019-Summer 2024) Now Smithsonian Peter Buck Postdoctoral Fellow Website: https://jessicabersson.wixsite.com/mysite I study arc volcanoes and the complex magma storage systems beneath them.
 I use a variety of analytical tools to investigate mechanisms of magma mobilization.
 I earned my BA in geology from Whitman College and have a sweet spot for the Cascades.
 When I'm not playing with plagioclase I love to be outside hiking, biking, and climbing.
 I am also passionate about community outreach and science policy. |

 Dr. Andrea Goltz

-EPIC Postdoctoral Scholar (2021-present)
+Fomer EPIC Postdoctoral Scholar (2021-2024)

 Website: http://andreagoltz.weebly.com/